tschaub/authorized/README.md

       assert.strictEqual(view.has('organization.owner'), true);
       // this is implicit since this middleware is only called if true assert.strictEqual(view.can('add members to organization'), true);
+      // pretend we added a member to the org res.send(202, 'member added');
     });
 ```